Toshichi Iwata: Career

 World War II apparently disrupted Iwata's endeavors and in 1947 he and his wife founded the Iwata Glass Industrial Company where factory art glass was produced by workers and unique pieces were produced by members of the Iwata family.

 He was appointed a Chief Judge of the Japan Exhibition in 1957 and Advisor to the Japan Exhibition in 1958.
 He was a member of the Japan Glass Crafts Association Award Selection Committee in 1962 and became Standing Director of the Japan Glass Crafts Association in 1966.
 In 1972 he was one of the founders of the Japan Glass Art and Crafts Association and became an Honorary Member.
 Other founders included his previous student Kyohei Fujita and his son Hisatoshi Iwata.

-Exhibitions
+Exhibitions and awards

 Iwata exhibited at the 4th Imperial Exhibition "Deep Sky" (sculpture) for the first time in 1922.
 He received a Certificate of Commendation from the 12th Craft Exhibition (Metalworking) of the Ministry of Commerce and Industry in 1925.
 He won the Ministry of Commerce and Industry 13th Craft Exhibition (Metalworking) 3rd prize in 1926.
 After being selected three times in a row from the 9th Imperial Exhibition in 1928, Iwata then exhibited every year at the Imperial Exhibition, Bun Exhibition, and Nitten Exhibition.
 Iwata established a workshop in Kosuge-cho, Katsushika-ku in 1931 and exhibited glass from the 8th Imperial Exhibition onward.
 Iwata exhibited his work at the Nitten National Exhibition, before and after the Second World War.
 He served as an exhibition judge there later in life.
 He held his first solo exhibition in 1935.
-Iwata won the Silver Award at the 1937 Paris Universal Crafts Exhibition.
-Iwata received the Japan Art Academy Prize in 1951.
-He received the Mainichi Art Award in 1969 and was recognized as a Person of Cultural Merit in 1970.
-He was awarded the Order of the Sacred Treasure in 1980 by the Emperor for his lifetime of devotion to the arts.